New Orleans, LA Art Classes with Degree Program Summaries

 The Department of Fine Arts at UNO employs almost a dozen faculty and houses resources ranging from multiple painting studios to an art-oriented computer lab.

 Bachelor of Arts in Fine Arts - Studio Art

-The studio art program at UNO offers three areas of emphasis: sculpture, imaging and painting.
-The imaging concentration includes specializations in photography, digital art and printmaking.
+The studio art program at UNO offers five areas of emphasis: sculpture, photography, printmaking,digital art and painting.
 Studio art majors study digital design, art history and drawing, as well as introductory classes in the department's three main areas of concentration.
 The curriculum includes advanced studio coursework in a specific area of emphasis and the development of a senior project in the same specialization area.